ken-mycroft/minimy/README.md

 aplay -L

+Which will produce a series of lines which look something like this

+sysdefault:CARD=Headset

+Remove the 'CARD=' and provide the value

+sysdefault:Headset

+To the configuration program.

 Local TTS refers to the local TTS engine.
 Currently three are supported.
 Espeak, Coqui and mimic3.
 Mimic3 is strongly recommended.